mihirnvad/Fat-content-analysis/README.md

 <iframe src="assets/tot_fat_dist.html" width="820" height="500" frameborder="0"></iframe>

 We first examined the distribution of total fat across all recipes.
 Most recipes have a fat content between 10%–30% of the daily recommended value, with a steep drop-off afterward.
 A long right tail suggests a smaller subset of high-fat recipes.
-The distrubtion is highly skewed to the right.
+The distribtion is highly skewed to the right.

 ### Bivariate Analysis: Relationship between Total Fat and Mean Recipe Rating